How to Plant and Grow Sweet Potatoes

 A sweet potato is, as its name suggests, a sweet tuberous root vegetable that grows prolifically underground.
 "In many cultures, the young shoots and leaves are also eaten as greens," explains Greg Peterson, founder of The Urban Farm.
 There are dozens of sweet potato varieties—and they are not to be confused with yams, which have bumpy, bark-like skin and starchy, less-sweet flesh—from the popular Beaureguard to the tasty Jewel; they come in all different colors and sizes.
-Ahead, exactly how to grow and harvest sweet potatoes, so you can enjoy them alongside your favorite fall-time recipes.
+Ahead, exactly how to plant sweet potatoes and how to grow sweet potatoes, so you can enjoy them alongside your favorite fall-time recipes.

 Sun and healthy soil are key.

-Sweet potatoes can be grown in USDA hardiness zones six and higher, and they will thrive perennially in zones eight and above.
+Grow sweet potatoes in USDA hardiness zones six and higher or perennially in zones eight and above.
 "As with other food-growing plants, they require a generous amount of sunlight to actually generate the tuberous edible parts," Peterson explains.
 "But the single biggest success factor that a gardener can employ is creating healthy soil in their growing beds."
 Adding nutrient-rich compost will help improve the earth around your home: "With sweet potatoes and other root vegetables, this is particularly important as growing in hard, compacted soil nets roots that are skinny and less abundant."

 Water and fertilize mindfully.